Thursday, Day 1, January 21, Home to Bakersfield via SR99: 198 miles

 Grandpa with the boys, Connor, 15, and now taller than me for the first time, Aidan, 11, with their proud dad, Dean.
 This photo by Melissa is one of the best ever of the Gillespie Men – if I do say so myself.

 We enjoyed our Christmas as they gave me a wonderful five DVD collection of a WWII documentary, and they know I love such history.
 We gave them a gift certificate to one of their favorite restaurants, Prohibition Brewery, which is in nearby Vista.
 We gave the kids certificates, too, so they could get whatever they wanted, so long as it was at a Target store.
-I visited with Melissa and the kids for about an hour, then headed back to the coach with Dean for the afternoon.
+I visited with the family for about an hour, then headed back to the coach with Dean for the afternoon.

 Dean and I whiled away the afternoon together in the coach.
 We watched an interesting DVD of WWII and had a relaxing time together.